Contents

 Mobile-first adoption is a defining feature.
 Most APAC CFD traders open and manage accounts primarily via smartphones rather than desktop platforms.
 This behavior has reshaped how brokers approach technology and user experience design.
 APAC traders show strong appetite for Regional Indices, FX Pairs, Global Equities and Crypto CFDs.

 The regulatory landscape includes both tightly regulated markets (Japan’s FSA, Australia’s ASIC) and more flexible or developing regimes in certain ASEAN countries.
 This creates a patchwork of opportunity and risk that requires careful navigation.
+ASIC has intensified its focus on CFD distribution, intervening against issuers failing to meet target market determination obligations.

 Local partners—IBs, education providers, social trading communities, and influencers—play a critical role in onboarding new CFD traders in markets like Indonesia, Vietnam, and the Philippines.
 Collaboration with these partners often determines market entry success.